pautadigitalmx/payments-konvertti/README.md

 1. Duplicate `.env.example` to `.env` and populate it with your Shopify app credentials, webhook secret, and database connection details.
 2. Deploy the app to your hosting environment and point Shopify's App URL to your public HTTPS domain.
 3. Hit the root URL (`/`) to see a JSON health payload that confirms required environment variables are present and reminds you of the expected API scopes (`write_orders,read_products,write_script_tags`).

+### Health check

+- Start the PHP built-in server locally: `php -S 0.0.0.0:8000 index.php`.
+- Visit `http://localhost:8000/` to inspect the JSON payload.
+- The endpoint returns **200 OK** when all required environment variables are present, or **503 Service Unavailable** when keys are missing, along with the missing list.
+- The `timestamp_utc` field helps verify the server clock and confirms that the response is fresh.